 EIM strengthens grid reliability by allowing participants to buy and sell power closer to when electricity is consumed and by allowing system operators real-time visibility across neighboring grids, which supports balancing supply and demand at less cost.
 The ISO market systems identify fluctuations in supply and demand and then automatically find the best resource from across a larger region to meet immediate power needs (demand).
 This activity optimizes the interconnected high-voltage system as market systems automatically manage congestion on transmission lines which not only helps maintain reliability (system up time) but manage and mitigate the cost of congestion as well.

 The Western EIM was first launched in 2014 as an agreement between PacifiCorp and CAISO.
 Since 2014, nine other utilities with service territories in the western U.S. and British Columbia, Canada have joined.
 Idaho Power joined the Western EIM in April 2018, and Avista has signed an agreement to begin participating in April 2022.
-The Western EIM has five additional confirmed pending participants that will enter before 2021.
+The Western EIM has seven additional confirmed pending participants that will enter before 2022.

 Benefits of participating in the EIM

 The EIM dispatches resources across balancing areas to balance energy increasing regional coordination from energy generation and delivery in four main areas:

 - Automation Reduces costs for utility customers, an automated 5 minute dispatch to balance load and generation across multiple balancing area authorities is more efficient than manual dispatch.

 - Real-time view of transmission constraints, and dispatch of least cost generation resources to reduce and avoid congestion issues.